Clark University: 2000s

 Summer 2016 saw the completion of a new Alumni and Student Engagement Center building, extending the campus across Main Street.
 The facility is a mixed-use building containing administrative offices, lecture halls, meeting rooms, and some retail space, and features a modern architectural look and a rooftop solar array.

+On July 1, 2020, David Fithian '87 became the tenth president of Clark, succeeding David Angel, who retired.
+Fithian is the first alumnus to serve as president.
+He was previously executive vice president of the University of Chicago and, before that, associate dean of the Faculty of Arts and Sciences at Harvard University.

 In 2022, graduate students at the university organized as Clark University Graduate Workers United, a chapter of Teamsters Local 170.
 An NLRB-overseen election resulted in a 100–7 vote in favor of unionization, after which the union and university entered into negotiations.
 On October 3, 2022, the graduate workers' union began an indefinite strike over wages, benefits, and working conditions that continued until that Friday, October 7, when the union and the university announced a tentative agreement on a contract.
 On the following Wednesday, October 13, the union unanimously ratified the contract, which took effect immediately.
 The contract expired on September 1, 2025, and CUGWU held a strike authorization vote on September 2, 2025.